 8.What’s your biggest weakness as a teacher?

 When it comes to interview questions for teachers’ jobs, this is one that cannot be avoided.
-It is common for the institutions to look for what their teachers lack and it is also a way of knowing whether you are ready to improve yourself.
+It is common for institutions to look for what their teachers lack, and it is also a way of knowing whether you are ready to improve yourself.